dreybuilds/dreybuilds.github.io/articles/revelations_on_testing.md

-# Testing vs Me!
+# Testing vs Me

+learning to care deeply, not just ship fast

-@testing @noob @qa @thoughts
+@testing @qa @learning

-Here I am trying to get my groove on with testing

-Have to engage a muscle in me - the nerve to care enough.
-Not always have it engaged .
-Sometimes I'm usually like, as long as it works and we move!

-But this era is to challenge me to absorb and go deep and really care.
-Been used too much to just doing , now we slow down and absorb and exist in the moment
+Testing has always felt like a quiet tug-of-war between speed and depth for me.

+Most days, my default mode has been simple:
+If it works, we move.

+But testing asks for something else entirely.
+It asks me to care enough—to engage a muscle I don’t always keep active.
+The nerve to pause.
+To question.
+To look for what could break instead of celebrating what already works.

+This phase of my life is challenging me to slow down.
+To absorb instead of rush.
+To go deep instead of just doing.

+I’ve been used to execution—checking boxes, moving forward, delivering.
+Now I’m learning to exist in the moment with the product, the flows, the risks, and the details that quietly matter.

+## My Testing Reset

-**Step** 1: Go deep and very risk conscious
+**Step 1: Go deep and think in risks**

-**Step** 2: Keep learning and on my toes
+Not just _does it work_? but _what could fail_, and _how badly_?

+**Step 2: Stay curious and keep learning**

+Testing demands alertness.
+You can’t get comfortable—you have to stay on your toes.

-**Step** 3: Practice , Practice and Practice!
+**Step 3: Practice relentlessly**

+Skill comes from repetition.
+There’s **no** shortcut here.

-**Step** 4: Slow down and write it all downnn.
+**Step 4: Slow down and write everything down**

+Clarity lives in documentation.
+Thinking becomes sharper when it’s written.

+This isn’t just about becoming a better tester.
+It’s about becoming someone who chooses depth over autopilot—someone who cares enough to really look.

+_And honestly?_

+That’s the hardest—and most rewarding—part.